craigsapp/musicbox/README.md

 ```

 The MusicBox will search for an element with the id `musicbox-score-container`
 into which the score will be placed.
-An elemetn with the id
+An element with the id
 `musicbox-video-container` will be used to place a video if there
 is an associated video file for the score.
 Otherwise, the MusicBox
 will search for an existing HTML video element on the page to link to.